 Before arriving at Toronto Pearson

-- If you are a foreign national, find out if you can travel to Canada
+Review the Government of Canada Flying to Canada checklist, and if you are a foreign national find out if you can travel to Canada

-- Plan your mandatory 3-night stay in a government authorized hotel
+- Plan and book your mandatory hotel stay at a government authorized hotel

 After arriving in Toronto

 Any travellers who present with symptoms of COVID-19 on arrival will be directed to a federal designated quarantine facility or other suitable quarantine location.